nthtrung09it/supabase-postgres/docs/building-supabase-postgres-17.5.md

 4. Generates multiple deployment artifacts (Docker, AMI, local packages)

 To update to PostgreSQL 17.5:
-1. Get the new source hash
+1. Get the new source hash (⚠️ use `.tar.bz2` not `.tar.gz`!)
-2. Update `nix/config.nix` and `ansible/vars.yml`
+2. Update `nix/config.nix` with hash `sha256-/LerOOI7Jk0ZAssl5q2vtFJabry9AVQ0ru+e2oD1KNg=`
+3. Update `ansible/vars.yml` to version `17.5.1.001`
-3. Test the build locally
+4. Test the build locally
-4. Build and test Docker images
+5. Build and test Docker images
-5. Create a pull request with your changes
+6. Create a pull request with your changes

 The system is designed for maintainability and consistency across different deployment targets while managing complex extension compatibility requirements.